 Check out our AADE DPP eNewsletter, Plugged into Prevention:

 If you have any questions, please contact us at email@example.com.

 Existing DPP Sites

 To access key information regarding the implementation of AADE’s DPP, please click here.

 AADE places a strong emphasis on the quality of the DPP.
 Therefore, all of our DPP sites have applied for DPRP Pending Recognition status (full recognition takes two years) and the AADE DPP program coordinators are required to be diabetes educators and take the Lifestyle Coach Training.
 The staff implementing the program must complete the Lifestyle Coach Training as well.
 This training is vital to the integrity of the National DPP.
 It ensures that the critical elements of this evidence-based program are delivered appropriately and provides participants with the tools they need to adopt lifelong habits so they can prevent or delay type 2 diabetes.

 AADE14 was full of stimulating educational sessions, thought-provoking general sessions, a vast array of exhibitors, and our annual DPP Networking Event!
 In short, it was a success!
-Please mark your calendars for AADE15 and plan to attend our AADE DDP educational session, which will focus on DPP sustainability, along with many other sessions touch every area of practice from August 4-8, 2015 in New Orleans, LA.
-Registration opens in March 2015.
+Please mark your calendars for AADE15 and plan to attend our AADE DDP open panel discussion on Wednesday, August 5th, which will focus on DPP sustainability.
+There will also be many other sessions touch every area of practice.
+AADE15 is August 4-8, 2015 in New Orleans, LA.
+Registration is now open, sign up today!